Q: What are the distinctive aspects of your community?

 Q: What behavior is expected of students during campus day?

-A: Students are expected to be respectful and ready to receive instruction from the Academic Mentors and assisting adults on campus.
+A: We are not a substitute for parenting towards virtue.
+Students are expected to be respectful and ready to receive instruction from the Academic Mentors and assisting adults on campus.
 They are also expected to be kind to their fellow students, following the “golden rule.”
-We will be working on virtues community wide and hoping to further cultivate these qualities in our children throughout the year with many opportunities.
+We will be working on virtues community wide and hoping to further cultivate these qualities in your children throughout the year with many opportunities.
 Academic Mentors and the Director have discretion to require parents to remain on campus and revoke drop-off privileges for any given student, if they see a student is unable to demonstrate the required behavior for the community.
-It is suggested parents sign up for the community with the ability to be on campus weekly, in case their child needs them to be there.
+It is suggested parents sign up for the community with the ability to be on campus, in case their child needs them to be there.
 In addition, we do require that students participate fully in our curricula and classes weekly.
-Students can be dismissed without refund, if they fail to meet our requirements for class participation.
+Students can be dismissed without refund, if they fail to meet our requirements for class participation or behavior standards.

 Q: Where do I buy the required textbooks for my child?

-A: We use many Classical Academic Press materials which can be purchased directly from them, if desired.
+A: We use many Classical Academic Press and Memoria Press materials which can be purchased directly from them, if desired.
 Curriculum can also be found new or used via online sites or at the Homeschool Gathering Place located in Raleigh, NC.

 Q: How do I apply to have my children admitted into Sola Gratia Classical Academy Inc.?